dbcook/openrocket-database/README.md

 * Even for parts that are listed separately on the Estes website, little or no dimension or weight data is usually given.
-* The number of obvious errors in Estes catalogs increased substantially after about year 2000 through tne end of catalog production in 2016.
+* The number of obvious errors in Estes catalogs increased substantially after about year 2000.
-* Estes stopped producing a catalog after 2016 in either print or electronic form, eliminating a major source of official data.
+* Estes did not produce a catalog for 2017.
+Catalog production has resumed in 2018 but with little parts information.

 Thus we have better parts data on legacy (1960s through the late 1980s) Estes parts than for newer ones.
 In the future we'll likely have almost no parts data